-Occidental conducts its continuing operations through three segments: (1) oil and gas; (2) chemical; and (3) midstream and marketing.
+Occidental conducts its continuing operations through three segments: (1) oil and gas; (2) chemical; and (3) midstream, marketing and other (midstream and marketing).
 The oil and gas segment explores for, develops, produces and markets crude oil, NGL and condensate (collectively "liquids"), and natural gas.
 The chemical segment manufactures and markets basic chemicals, vinyls and other chemicals.
-The midstream and marketing segment gathers, treats, processes, transports, stores, purchases and markets liquids, natural gas, CO2 and power.
+The midstream and marketing segment gathers, treats, processes, transports, stores, purchases and markets liquids, natural gas, carbon dioxide (CO2) and power.
 It also trades around its assets, including pipelines and storage capacity, and trades oil and gas, other commodities and commodity-related securities.

-The following table sets forth the sales and earnings of each operating segment and corporate items for the three months ended March 31, 2011 and 2010 (in millions):
+The following table sets forth the sales and earnings of each operating segment and corporate items for the three and nine months ended September 30, 2011 and 2010 (in millions):